siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Joined Addition.md

 not a failure of arithmetic.
 It is evidence that inventory and relation are different layers.

-The next step is therefore to let the inner values carry opposition and rotation.
+The next step is therefore to let the inner states carry opposition and rotation.